vsp6692/assignment/excercise2/README.md

 # Excercise 1

-Need to create 2 machines which is reachable between each other and write a script get CPU, Disk and Network Usage.
+Need to create a Linux machines to run elasticsearch as docker container and check its health.

 ## High Level Approach

-1. Create two machines in Azure Subsription using Ansible Playbook.
+1. Creating a machines in Azure Subsription using Ansible Playbook and run docker container inside it.

 2. Created python script to get metrics of VM's using their respective API's.
 Authetication to API's are done using AD service principals.

 ## Tech Stacks

 * Azure AD
+* Docker
 * Ansible
 * Python